51 Insects That Start With H

 10. Hickory Bark Beetle

-This is the next on our list of insects that start with H. The Hickory Bark Beetle is an insect species that tunnel into the bark of hickory trees, causing damage and negatively impacting tree health.
+This is the next insect on our list that starts with H. The Hickory Bark Beetle is an insect species that tunnel into the bark of hickory trees, causing damage and negatively impacting tree health.

 These small beetles infest the bark, creating galleries and disrupting the flow of nutrients and water within the tree.